Rod Wallace: Rangers

 In Scotland he won five medals to add to the silverware won during his time in England.
 In his first season, he won the domestic treble, finishing as top scorer with 27 goals and scoring the winning goal in the 1999 Scottish cup final win over Celtic, the first cup final to be played at the fully renovated Hampden Park.
+He was also shortlisted for the SPFA Player of the Year in 1999.
 The following season he was part of the squad that won the league and cup double.
 In total he made 122 appearances and scored 56 goals.

 Bolton Wanderers

 In 2001, he returned to English football on a free transfer to link up with newly promoted Bolton Wanderers of the Premier League.
-He scored on his début away to Blackburn Rovers at Ewood Park and managed to net further goals against Tottenham and Blackburn again.
+He scored on his début away to Blackburn Rovers at Ewood Park and managed to net further goals against Tottenham Hotspur and Blackburn again.
 He also scored once in the League Cup against Nottingham Forest.
 Wallace successfully helped Bolton avoid relegation, but moved on after rejecting a new one-year contract.

 Gillingham

 In June 2002 he joined Gillingham on a two-year contract and managed to score 12 goals in his first full season at the Priestfield Stadium.
 His time with the Gills was blighted by a succession of injuries and at the end of the 2003–04 season he announced his retirement from professional football.
-The summer of 2004 saw him return to Southampton in a one-off benefit game organised for elder brother Danny who has been diagnosed with the condition Multiple sclerosis.
+The summer of 2004 saw him return to Southampton in a one-off benefit game organised for elder brother Danny who has been diagnosed with the condition multiple sclerosis.